My Tokyo Guide

 Main content starts here.

 A little west of Shinjuku, this popular residential area is sometimes known as "Otaku Heaven."
-Just in front of the main station, the eccentric Nakano Broadway shopping center attracts geeks, freaks and hobbyists from all over, in search of rare collectibles, comics, costumes and toys.
+The eccentric Nakano Broadway shopping center is located on the Nakano Sun Mall shotengai shopping street in front of Nakano Station, and attracts fans and hobbyists from all over Japan, in search of rare collectibles, comics, costumes and toys.
 Around Nakano Broadway is a maze of small streets, packed with restaurants and bars.
 Away from the bustle, relax at Tetsugakudo Park, with beautiful gardens and traditional buildings, themed around philosophy.

 From Narita Airport: two hours by train.